stat6250-w18/course-questions-wiki/week-03/README.md

 - Question (who7−stat6250): Can we write a statement that only print the first row of data?
 - Answer (who7−stat6250): Yes, you can limit the number of data shown by using (obs=1).
 - *Question* (sbagdi-stat6250): How many ‘WHERE’ statements can there be in any PROC PRINT step?
+- *Answer* (sbagdi-stat6250): Multiple 'WHERE' statements can be used in a PROC PRINT step.